Dayton-IX/max-forkify/README.md

 # max-forkify
-This is my version of the forkify app - A recipe app using the forkify api!
+This is my version of the forkify app from Jonas Schmedtmann's Javascript tutorial series.

 ### Installation